Undergraduate Admissions

 A student who wishes to transfer to Stetson University must

-1. Have completed a semester of academic work at a regionally accredited college or university at the time of entry, and not be concurrently enrolled in high school,
+- Have completed a semester of academic work at an institution approved as an Institutional Accrediting Agency recognized by the U.S. Department of Education at the time of entry, and not be concurrently enrolled in high school,

 Detailed information regarding Stetson University transfer policies can be found in the Records, Grades, and Registration section of this Catalog.